 Blogs aren’t all about text.
 Readers are very visual and want imagery to go with the blog post that is appealing and matches the content they are reading.
 Provide pictures on your blog that appeals to your audience, whether you are using stock images or using your own photos on you blog.

-Images are the visual part of your blog post and should be created with your post post intent and audience in mind.
+Images are the visual part of your blog post and should be created with your blog post intent and audience in mind.

 Let’s take a look at where and how you can get images for your blog.